frzi/SwiftPromise/README.md

 #### Race
 The static `race([Promise])` method returns a new Promise which holds onto the first resolved Promise.
 A *race* Promise fails when all Promises called their rejector.

-## Examples
-In the `/examples` folder you'll find a small collection of examples for OS X / iOS.
-The examples can be run in Xcode or using the `swift` command in OS X's terminal.

 #### Downloading an image (iOS)
 Here's an example of a Promise downloading an image.
 The example uses NSURLSession on iOS: